Try our pro brand briefs

 A professional design brief goes beyond a list of deliverables.
 The briefs that lead to strong brand identities share three things: a clearly defined competitive position, a specific understanding of who the brand is speaking to, and a strategic direction that makes visual decisions easier — not harder.
 This is what separates a brief that produces competent work from one that produces work worth putting in a portfolio.

 Brand Identity & Packaging design for a mainstream supermarket launch involves constraints that design school briefs rarely include: fixed label dimensions, mandatory regulatory callouts, a clear window that cannot be repositioned, and a stakeholder approval process where the person who briefs the designer is not the person who signs off the work.
 For a plant-based brand targeting flexitarian households, the brief must also answer a category question: how do you design something that belongs in the meat aisle without looking like a conventional meat brand, and without defaulting to the green-gradient visual language of every plant-based competitor on the shelf.
-BRANDBRIEF™ Design Brief Packs include the full Art Director's Analysis — including how to frame two creative directions strategically, how to read the internal politics of a corporate brief, and the single visual decision that determines whether this brand gets picked up or passed over.
+BRANDBRIEF™ Design Briefs include the full Art Director's Analysis — including how to frame two creative directions strategically, how to read the internal politics of a corporate brief, and the single visual decision that determines whether this brand gets picked up or passed over.